The Epoch Times: History and relation to Falun Gong

-In a 2019 report, Reporters Without Borders wrote, "Aside from the Epoch Times newspaper and New Tang Dynasty Television, which are run by the Falun Gong, a religious movement persecuted in China, and China Digital Times, a website founded by a leading US-based critic of the regime, the United States now has few truly independent diaspora media."
+In a 2019 report, Reporters Without Borders wrote, "Aside from the Epoch Times newspaper and New Tang Dynasty Television, which are run by the Falun Gong, a religious movement persecuted in China, and China Digital Times, a website founded by a leading U.S.-based critic of the regime, the United States now has few truly independent diaspora media."

 In 2019, an NBC News investigative report suggested The Epoch Times's political coverage may be affected by Falun Gong believers' anticipation of a judgment day in which communists are sent to hell and Falun Gong's allies are spared.
 Former Epoch Times employees told NBC News that Donald Trump is viewed as a key anti-communist ally, allegedly hastening that judgment day.

 In 2020, Vox identified China Uncensored and NTD as affiliates of The Epoch Times, as part of a multilingual "media empire".

+The Epoch Times sold a building in Middletown, New York, to Falun Gong-aligned website company Gan Jing World in 2022, with the building then opening as Gan Jing World's headquarters in July 2022.
+The Falun Dafa Gan Jing World Foundation was incorporated in 2023 at the same building in Middletown.
+Gan Jing World's director of media relations, Nick Janicki, has denied that there is any corporate connection between Gan Jing World and the Epoch Times, but said the founders are "good friends".
+The Epoch Times publishes articles promoting Gan Jing World, presenting them as news.
+In turn, media owned by Epoch Media Group are promoted on the Gan Jing World website, including on the front page.
+Gan Jing World's content consists of videos that are often republished from YouTube without the original creator's consent.
+In 2024, YouTube issued a cease and desist order to Gan Jing World for unauthorized republishing of content obtained from YouTube.

+In 2024, The Epoch Times entered the film industry with Epoch Studios (a branch of the Epoch Times Association) and its first release, The Firing Squad starring Kevin Sorbo and Cuba Gooding Jr. The film was written and directed by Timothy A. Chey, and co-produced by Epoch Studios.
+The executive director of Epoch Studios, Sally Sun, has previously supervised Epoch documentaries and streaming specials.

 Finances

 According to NBC News, "little is publicly known about the precise ownership, origins or influences of The Epoch Times", and it is loosely organized into several regional tax-free nonprofits, under the umbrella of the Epoch Media Group, together with New Tang Dynasty Television.
+The Epoch Times limits its expenses by primarily hiring unsalaried part-time volunteers.